Croatia Budgeting — Adriatic yacht planning visual

 APA Explained: The Most Misunderstood Charter Cost

 APA (Advance Provisioning Allowance) is the single biggest source of confusion in crewed yacht charter pricing — and the most important to understand before you budget.
+(For the full crewed-market picture — classes, crew roles and the booking process — see the crewed yacht charter guide.)

 What is APA?
 It's a deposit paid upfront — typically 30–35% of the base charter rate — held by the captain to pay for all running costs during the trip.
 At the end of the charter, the captain provides a full itemised accounting.
 Any unspent funds are returned.